MAR0T/dotfiles/Documents/Obsidian/Wiki/Linux/polkit.md

 **udiskie** requires permission for some **polkit** actions which are usually granted when using a desktop environment.
 If your login session is not properly activated you may need to customize your polkit settings.

-When **Thunar** file manager asks for sudo password when accessing drive, it means we do not have specific permission.
+When [[Thunar]] file manager asks for sudo password when accessing drive, it means we do not have specific peolkit settings.

+rmission.

 By adding file **/etc/polkit-1/rules.d/50-udiskie.rules** with content:
 ```